samoverton/analytics-connector-examples/README.md

 for more details.

-** XXX Ingester and Regex Decoder **
+** Exec Ingester and Regex Decoder **

+The exec ingester shows how to construct an ingester than supports multiple flows.
+For every flow, it execs a process using a command line specified as a property of the flow, and ingests each line of that process' stdout as an event.
-This decoder accepts unstructured text and allows you to specify a regular expression to extract portions of the text and name them to create a 'map-like' event that Acunu Analytics can process.

-In version 5.0, decoders cannot be used via the HTTP API.
+The regex decoder accepts unstructured text and allows you to specify a regular expression to extract portions of the text and name them to create a 'map-like' event that Acunu Analytics can process.
+Note that in version 5.0, decoders cannot be used via the HTTP API.
 Instead, you need to set up an ingester and a flow, and specify the decoder there.

-For example:
+To test the exec ingester and regex decoder together, build and install both and restart the Analytics server.

+Then create an ingester:

+Create a table with the following format:

+    CREATE INGESTER my_ingester USING 'com.acunu.analytics.example.ExecIngester';

+Then create a flow that runs a command, in this example the Acunu Analytics log:

     CREATE FLOW my_flow INGESTER my_ingester DECODER 'com.acunu.analytics.example.RegexDecoder'
-      RECEIVER my_table PROPERTIES regex = '<regex>', fields = '<comma-separated-group-names>';
+      RECEIVER my_table PROPERTIES regex = '',
+      fields = ' ';

+In this somewhat circular setup, events should appear in the table every time an ingester records in the log file how many events it has processed.

 ** JSON Flattening Preprocessor **